1981–82 Tampa Bay Rowdies indoor season: Overview

 Just prior to the start of the indoor season Mike Connell was named team captain.
 He had served as acting captain since May, after Jan van der Veen was traded to California during the 1981 outdoor season.
 Two noteworthy young players made their Rowdie debuts in December at the beginning of the indoor season.
 Hugo Pérez, a future U.S. Hall of Famer, who had just turned 18 a few weeks earlier, scored five goals in his first two indoor matches.
 Not to be outdone, a 19-year-old São Paulo loaner, nicknamed Tatu, scored a hattrick to kick off what would become a legendary 21-year indoor career.

 For the team as a whole the 18-game regular season got of to a slow 1–3 start.
 Things began to pick up after Tatu’s arrival on match-day five.
 The Rowdies made it into the playoffs in large part by winning seven of their last nine matches.
 They were edged out for the division title by Chicago on the last day of the regular season, in an overtime thriller in front of a then-record indoor crowd of 19,938 at Chicago Stadium.

 Tampa Bay ended the regular season with an 11–7 record and placed second in the Central Division, qualifying them for the playoffs.
 Rookie sensation Tatu led the club with 21 goals, while Zequinha was the team’s points and assists leader with 60 and 22 respectively.

-In the playoffs, after exciting first and second round series wins against Montreal and Tulsa. the Rowdies returned to the finals.
-The indoor finals were a passing of the torch from the Rowdies to the San Diego Sockers.
-Tampa Bay had been arguably the most successful NASL indoor team up to that point, but in the finals the Rowdies were swept by San Diego in convincing fashion.
-In doing so, the Sockers would start a dominant, decade-long run, winning titles in 10 of the next 11 NASL indoor and MISL seasons they participated in.
+In the playoffs, the Rowdies beat Montreal and Tulsa in the first two rounds to make it to the finals.
+In the indoor finals, San Diego Sockers beat Tampa Bay in a sweep.
+After winning that title, the Sockers went on to win 10 out of the next 11 indoor seasons they played in the NASL indoor and MISL leagues.

 Shortly after the playoffs the Rowdies learned that they had placed three players on the 1981–82 all-star team first squad, and one more on the second team.